idembele70/todo/documentation/specification.md

 ##### Alternative Flows:

+- **Enter Edit Mode via Keyboard**
+  - The user navigates to the label using Tab, then Presses the `E` key to enter edit mode.

 - **Empty Input on Confirm**
   - If the user confirms with an empty input:
     - The todo item is deleted from the list.